elskater98/tanks-game/PACKAGE1.md

 Finally, we decided to use symmetrization to avoid path problems and get a more aesthetic maze.
 Simply by copying one side into the other.

-## Display Map
+## Main program

-This part was the main program, it uses the class called before to generate the map and visualize it.
+Regarding the main program, it uses the Map class to generate the map and visualize it via opengl libraries.

-First of all, we create a map using the width and height passed by the user.
-After that, we create the map that we will visualize.
+First of all, the map is created using the width and height passed by the user, and after that, the map is visualized thanks to the GLUT library procedures.

 To visualize the map we init the GLUT library with the position and size of the window.
-Also, we loop the map for each axis and set the square with the corresponding colour.
+Also, we perform a loop through the map for each axis and set for each cell (wall or corridor) the corresponding GL_QUAD (square).
+Color blue for walls, and black for corridors.
+Not too complicated :P

+Well, don't forget to swap the buffers!!